trezor/connect/docs/methods/getAddress.md

 * `address` — *optional* `string` address for validation (read `Handle button request` section below)
 * `showOnTrezor` — *optional* `boolean` determines if address will be displayed on device.
 Default is set to `true`
 * `coin` - *optional* `string` determines network definition specified in [coins.json](../../src/data/coins.json) file.
 Coin `shortcut`, `name` or `label` can be used.
 If `coin` is not set API will try to get network definition from `path`.
+* `multisig` - *optional* [MultisigRedeemScriptType](../../src/js/types/trezor.js#L107), redeem script information (multisig addresses only)
+* `scriptType` - *optional* [InputScriptType](../../src/js/types/trezor.js#L113), address script type
 * `crossChain` — *optional* `boolean` Advanced feature.
+Require disabled `safety_checks`.
 Use it only if you are know what you are doing.
-Allows to generate address between chains.
+Allows to generate address using nonstandard derivation path.
 For example Bitcoin path on Litecoin network will display cross chain address in Litecoin format.
-* `multisig` - *optional* [MultisigRedeemScriptType](../../src/js/types/trezor.js#L107), redeem script information (multisig addresses only)
-* `scriptType` - *optional* [InputScriptType](../../src/js/types/trezor.js#L113), address script type

 #### Exporting bundle of addresses
 * `bundle` - `Array` of Objects with `path`, `showOnTrezor`, `coin` and `crossChain` fields